New look at an old dinosaur: the rediscovery of the lost Austrosaurus site

 In 2014, he contacted Dr Tim Holland, former curator of Richmond’s Kronosaurus Korner marine fossil museum, about relocating the site.
 Dr Holland enlisted the help of Richmond Mayor John Wharton – who grew up on Clutha station – to find the lost site and, hopefully, more of the skeleton.

 “When we failed to find the Austrosaurus site at ground level, John jumped into his helicopter,” Dr Holland says.

 “From the air we spotted two wooden posts – both of which had toppled over – that had once supported a sign marking the spot.

 “John then found fossilised portions of bone embedded in rock nearby.
 We were blown away.”

-In 1933, the original discoverers of the dinosaur Austrosaurus erected a sign to mark the site.
+In 1933, Henry Burgoyne Wade, the original discoverer of the dinosaur Austrosaurus, erected a sign to mark the site.
 By 2014, only the poles remained and both had fallen over.
 Richmond Mayor John Wharton spotted them from his helicopter and rediscovered the site.
 Image credit: Peter and Richard Wade.

 Three digs at the site between 2014-2015 uncovered six rib bones, which when placed with the vertebrae found in the early 1930s created a more complete picture of the dinosaur.

 “The most exciting realisation was that portions of the ribs were embedded in the rock surrounding the left side of the backbones,” Dr Poropat says.

 “This matched the ribs that we found in 2014-2015, five of them from the left side too.

 Bird's-eye view of the reconstructed Austrosaurus mckillopi site.
 The backbones (on the left side of the image) were excavated in the 1930s, and the ribs (projecting towards the top right) were dug up in 2014 and 2015.
 Image credit: Dr Stephen Poropat.